 Law firms need SEO to increase their website's visibility in organic search results.
 SEO involves conducting keyword research, including these keywords in your content, and leveraging other best practices.

-For instance, a firm that provides SEO services for lawyers will ensure that your website is optimized to provide a great user experience.
+For instance, a firm that provides lawyer SEO services will ensure that your website is optimized to provide a great user experience.
 SEO will supplement your other PR initiatives, as clients can quickly locate your content.

 On its own, SEO can significantly expand your online reach.
 It allows you to generate larger volumes of organic traffic, acquire new leads, and connect with clients looking for lawyers in your practice area.
 However, SEO and PR initiatives are most effective when combined with professional pay-per-click services.